 While this is, perhaps, an overgeneralization, such sentences require a reader to keep a good many relationships straight in their head to manage any part of the sentence in question.
 A complicated sentence structure that expresses complex subject matter will quickly and unnecessarily overwhelm a reader.

 Remember, a preposition is always relational—it says one thing exists in relation to another.
 As such, prepositions shift focus from the subjects, objects, and verbs of a sentence to the relationships between them.

 Subjects and objects are more tangible, while relationships are more abstract, so a sentence with prepositions inherently asks the reader to manage a more abstract sentence structure on top of an already abstract discussion.

-Further, when a writer puts one prepositional relationship in relation to another, inevitably by way of more prepositions, they demand the reader perform a kind of juggling act—keeping a number of objects in the air whilst attending to the relationships between them.
+Further, when a writer puts one prepositional relationship in relation to another, they inevitably, by way of more prepositions, demand that the reader perform a kind of juggling act—that they keep a number of objects in the air whilst attending to the relationships between them.

 This sentence includes up to eight prepositional relationships, depending on how you want to count “at stake” or if you want to regard “production of theory” as a single element or separate elements joined with a preposition.

 Moreover, each preposition is compounded with every other preposition preceding it—“modes of generality” are in the “formation of transdisciplinary concepts,” which are themselves within “the production of theory,” which is itself in the “humanities and social sciences.”